andrewfowlie/kingpin/docs/source/index.rst

 Theory
 ^^^^^^

-We implement a treed Gaussian process (GP) algorithm :cite:`tgp` in Python.
-A treed GP automatically partitions the input space and trains a GP in each partition.
+We implement a treed Gaussian process (TGP) algorithm :cite:`tgp` in Python.
+A TGP automatically partitions the input space and trains a GP in each partition.
 This allows us to model non-stationary data, heteroscedastic noise and divide and conquer large datasets.
-The GP hyperparameters and the number and locations of divisions are marginalsed using recursive-jump MCMC.
+The GP hyperparameters and the number and locations of divisions are marginalised using recursive-jump MCMC.

 Example
 ^^^^^^^